geeknik/dbe/README.md

 - **--remote-server:** The remote server to connect to (default: example.com).
 - **--port:** The port to connect to on the remote server (default: 8080).
 - **--payload-url:** The URL of the payload to download and execute.

-## Detailed Description

-In simpler terms, the script is like a game where the agent learns to take actions to achieve a goal (in this case, infecting machines and spreading the infection).
-The agent uses a special kind of learning algorithm called Q-learning, enhanced with several advanced techniques, to figure out which actions are the best to take in each situation.

 ### Advanced Techniques